everycure-org/matrix/docs/src/pipeline/index.md

 Note specifically the use of `globals:data_sources.rtx-kg2` in the definition of the catalog entry.
 Whenever new data becomes available, code changes are limited to bumping the `versions.sources.<source>` entry in the globals.

 !!! info
-    To date our pipeline only ingests data from the RTX-KG2 source.
+    To date our pipeline only ingests 3rd party data from the RTX-KG2 and ROBOKOP sources.

 ### Integration

 The integration stage aims to produce our internal knowledge-graph, in [biolink](https://biolink.github.io/biolink-model/) format.
 As we ingest data from different sources, entity resolution becomes a prevalent topic.
 The integration step consolidates entities across sources to avoid data duplication in the knowledge graph.

-There are 3 main steps in the integration pipeline:
+There are 4 main steps in the integration pipeline:

+1. **Normalize** the source data to a common format.
+2. **Synonimize** the nodes, to ensure that nodes that describe the same concept have the same ID
+3. **Union & Deduplicate**: Brings all KGs together and deduplicates nodes and edges
+4. **Filtering**: Applies a series of filtering steps to remove nodes and edges based on custom "business logic"

 ![](../assets/img/kg_integration_approach.excalidraw.svg)